lgbt-foundation/whitepaper/pinkpaper.md

 ### Inflation

 Network inflation can be used as a reward (i.e. incentivization) mechanism to encourage particular actors to behave correctly.
-Inflation, coupled with transaction fees, are the two primary mechanisms for creating financial incentives in a cryptocurrency network.
+Inflation, coupled with transaction fees, are the two primary mechanisms for creating financial incentives in a cryptocurrency network<sup>infl-2</sup>.

-There are a variety of possible inflation mechanisms – with respect to both existing circulating supply at the time of inflation and the total supply:
+There are a variety of possible inflation mechanisms – with respect to both existing circulating supply at the time of inflation and the total supply<sup>infl-3</sup>:

 1. Issue a fixed amount without inflation.
 Rewards and incentives would have to be generated without inflation.
-This model is deflationary in nature due to limited supply and the inevitability of lost tokens.
+This model is deflationary in nature due to limited supply and the inevitability of lost tokens<sup>infl-4</sup>.
 2. Generate tokens indefinitely at either a fixed or variable rate.
 Ethereum presently has a varying inflationary model.
 The alternative is to issue at an effective fixed rate of total supply annually.
 This would have a compound effect on circulating supply over multiple years and considerations would need to be made on the effect on price based on the rate of supply.
 3. Generate tokens only for a certain period of time.
 This is what Bitcoin does: a decelerating inflationary model that converges to zero.
 The total supply converges to some fixed value.

 As aforementioned, inflation must be carefully considered based on what it is expected to enable on the network.
-While inflation has been shown in models to have a positive effect in token economies, these models reach this conclusion from the premise of incentivized inflation.
+While inflation has been shown in models to have a positive effect in token economies<sup>infl-5</sup>, these models reach this conclusion from the premise of incentivized inflation.
 Based on the above information, the inflation of the LGBT Token will be managed as follows:

 1. Newly generated tokens are directed to the LGBT Impact fund, to address the program, operating costs and other activities that serve to benefit the ecosystem.
 The voting mechanism of the LGBT Impact program is described in the token micro-design section.
 2. Transaction fees in the system can be used for multiple purposes.
 Some of these purposes include: